Nat & Alex Wolff: 2024-Present: Third Studio Album

+The duo's third album is set for release in the Fall of 2025.

 Musical style and influences

-The brothers' career was inspired by their favourite rock band, The Beatles.
+Originally, the band was a bubblegum pop-style group, over time however, the band evolved to have a more rock-based sound.
+The brothers were inspired by their favorite rock band: the Beatles.
 Alex learned to play the drums by watching Ringo Starr on the Anthology tapes.
-This was the reason the brothers wanted to be in a band.
-Nat has also said that the two of them were very inspired by Nirvana, the Killers, The Doors, and Coldplay.
-Originally, the band was a bubblegum pop-style group, over time however, the band evolved to have a more rock-based sound.
+Nat has stated that the two of them were very inspired by Nirvana, the Killers, the Doors, and Coldplay.